 To find out where your ancestors come from you will be presented with a chart.
 This chart will give you a percentage of your ethnicity.

-You will also be able to check out an interactive map which is color-coded.
+You will also be able to check out an interactive, color-coded map.
 This will make it easy for you to see where you came from.

 One reason that I became interested in genealogy research was to find out about my cousins.
 Both of my parents are single children, and so I never knew of any cousins growing up.